jimlinntu/scaling-book/gpus.md

 Let’s step back and come up with a general summary of what we’ve learned so far:

 * **Data parallelism or FSDP (ZeRO-1/3) requires a local batch size of about 2500 tokens per GPU**, although in theory in-network reductions + pure DP can reduce this somewhat.
 * **Tensor parallelism is compute-bound up to about 8-ways** but we lack the bandwidth to scale much beyond this before becoming comms-bound.
-This mostly limits us to a single NVLink domain (i.e. single-node or need to use GB200NVL72 with to 72 GPUs).
+This mostly limits us to a single NVLink domain (i.e. single-node or need to use GB200NVL72 with up to 72 GPUs).
 * **Any form of model parallelism that spans multiple nodes can further reduce the cost of FSDP**, so we often want to mix PP + EP + TP to cross many nodes and reduce the FSDP cost.
 * **Pipeline parallelism works well if you can handle the code complexity of zero-bubble pipelining and keep batch sizes fairly large to avoid data-parallel bottlenecks.** Pipelining usually makes ZeRO-3 impossible (since you would need to AllGather on each pipeline stage), but you can do ZeRO-1 instead.